 If a court order for child support is not based on the statutory guidelines, it must include special findings that help explain the reason why it varies from the guidelines.

 How Do I Establish and Enforce a Child Support Order?

-If you and your spouse are going through a divorce you may be wondering how the court is going to establish and enforce an order for child support.
+If you and your spouse are going through a divorce or divorce while pregnant you may be wondering how the court is going to establish and enforce an order for child support.
 The amount that one parent may have to pay to the other for child support is one of the most controversial issues in child custody cases.
 Most parents have the child’s interest in mind and are simply seeking to have their children’s needs met, however, some parents try to use child support as a form of punishment and request exorbitant sums.
 The court system in Texas has established guidelines that will curtail many of these requests, however, having an experienced family law attorney will increase your chances of receiving an appropriate amount of child support.

 The court systems have been granted to power to order either or both parents to make child support payments until the child is 18 years old or graduates from high school, whichever event is later.
 However, if the child is disabled the parents can be ordered to pay child support after the child becomes an adult.
 The court will determine the amount of child support that either one or both parents will have to pay based on a list of factors.
 Once the court has determined how much a parent should pay they will make a Child Support Order.